The History of the Kulin Nation: Culture, Country, and Colonisation

 Case Study: Coranderrk — Survival and Resistance

-Political Resistance: Leaders such as William Barak and Simon Wonga petitioned the colonial government for land rights and autonomy, pioneering Aboriginal political activism (Barwick, 1998).
+Political Activism: Leaders such as William Barak and Simon Wonga petitioned for self-governance, pioneering Indigenous rights activism (Barwick, 1998).

 Modern Kulin Nation